 The price sits within the middle bands, up to one standard deviation above and below the moving average line (this implies that there is no strong trend, so it is almost impossible to tell where the market is heading).

 Bollinger band strategy is one of the simplest methods of statistically evaluating the market.
 They are the perfect entry-level tool for novice traders, and they also serve people who want to make quick decisions about when to enter and exit a market.
-Once you know the patterns to look for, they couldn’t be simpler to read.
+Once you know the patterns to look for, they’re incredibly easy to read.

 Counter-trending with Bollinger bands

-Counter-trending is a trading methodology which assumes that the current market trend will reverse at some point, which is crucial to know for nextmarkets traders.
+Counter-trending is a trading methodology which assumes that the current market trend will reverse at some point.
+It’s important for nextmarket traders to be aware of this methodology, as it can be implemented into your personal trading strategy.
 Some traders liken it to betting on black on roulette after a string of red numbers has been called.
 It is a strategy adopted over the medium term, and Bollinger band strategy is often key to getting it right.
 Overall, Bollinger bands are reasonably accurate at describing where the direction of the market reverses.